-Bass Day 2018
+Bass Day 2019

-Michael Brosius is in his 7th year of teaching orchestra in Dublin City Schools.
+Michael Brosius is in his 8th year of teaching orchestra in Dublin City Schools.
 In 2016 he was elected South Central Region Orchestra Chair.
 Mr. Brosius was named OSTA Young String Teacher of the year in 2016.
 He performs in the Newark Granville Symphony and maintains a studio of middle school and high school bassists.

-Douglas Richeson has performed, toured and recorded with such greats as Tony Bennett with the Ralph Sharon Trio, Phil Collins Big Band, guitarist Gene Bertoncini, pianist Phil DeGreg and saxophonist Harry Allen, to name a few.
+Jazz bass specialist Douglas Richeson has performed, toured and recorded with such greats as Tony Bennett with the Ralph Sharon Trio, Phil Collins Big Band, guitarist Gene Bertoncini, pianist Phil DeGreg and saxophonist Harry Allen, to name a few.
 Doug is also the co-principal bassist with the Newark/Granville Symphony Orchestra and is on the faculty of the School of Music at Denison University.
-You can hear Doug on recordings with Tony Bennett ("Steppin' Out", "Here's to the Ladies" and "MTV Unplugged") and with the Phil Collins Big Band ("A Hot Night in Paris").
+You can hear Doug on recordings with Tony Bennett ("Steppin' Out," "Here's to the Ladies" and "MTV Unplugged") and with the Phil Collins Big Band ("A Hot Night in Paris").

 Paul Robinson is professor emeritus of double bass at The Ohio State University, where he taught for 39 years.
 He was a member of the ProMusica Chamber Orchestra for 30 years and is a former member of the Kennedy Center Opera House Orchestra and the United States Navy Band in Washington, DC.
 He is a founding member of the Contemporary Music Forum in Washington, DC and has performed in venues such as The White House and Carnegie Hall.
 He has performed, conducted a variety of workshops, or delivered presentations in Canada, England, Scotland, France, Germany, Austria, Hungary, Brazil and throughout the United States.